Miss Jacqui: disabled musicians who fight to perform

 Before Miss Jacqui suggests it, it had never occurred to me to request a jointed microphone stand that reaches over a wheelchair to correctly position the microphone; on the other hand, she didn’t know it was possible to charge her phone from her chair – but I know a device that does just that (the smart USB adaptor and charger from CareCo).

-Discussion about these things, and about the quietest ventilation mask available, reminds us of the specific tech needs of disabled artists, and how useful it is to share tips and experiences with someone who truly understands the barriers we face.
+Discussion about these things, and about the quietest ventilation mask available, reminds us of the specific tech needs of disabled musicians, and how useful it is to share tips and experiences with someone who truly understands the barriers we face.

 Singer-songwriter Imogen Heap’s Mi.Mu gloves are designed to allow the wearer to control technology – like sequencers, for example – using gestures.
 Wearing them, you can connect hand and arm movements to music software, and perform or compose in a physical, intuitive fashion.